osamakawish/Z/Documentation/2 Design/_Design.md

   - **Common Intent.** Let's say I want a graphical drawing element.
 Should I position and control the curve relative to the body, or to the element itself?
 In general, as far as common intentions go for having such a graphical drawing element, controlling the points on the curves relative to the element itself makes far more sense.
 Of course, the code for reaction of the mouse press will consider the press position relative to the element itself as well.
 The common intent covers the common intention for why an element is used in the way it is.
   - **Ease of Development.** This is a point that argues it is easier on the developers coding the parsers of M to have an easier time.
 When everything is relative to the parent, they only need to think about how an element relates to its parent, as opposed to the whole picture.
 Furthermore, this forces web developers to write readable and intuitive code, as they can't simply facet an element inside a div and hope to move it outside the element.
 - Many CSS concepts are removed or changed for simplicity.
-  - CSS's **Display** isn't included.
+  - ~~CSS's **Display** isn't included.
 Everything is the CSS inline-block by default.
 Setting width and height to `flex` will make anything inline.
-To create a block, simply add a line break.
+To create a block, simply add a line break.~~
+    - Replaced with `|facet flow`.
+Use `flow:x` for inline and `flow:y` for block.
+Inline-blocks overflow their lines and are not a simple option.
+Paragraphs are, in a sense, divided into “hidden tags” which are lines.
+The inline-block option overflows these hidden tags.
+The reasoning for overflowing parent elements is explained below, a few points later.
   - CSS's **Text-Align** not included.
 Use the `align` property of `p` (paragraph), or `h1` or `li`.
 It will generally be implied that each word needs to be separately aligned.
   - CSS's **Static** position not included.
 Positions are relative by default.
   - CSS's **Float** property is removed.
 To make an item float to the right end of its parent, set `x` to `100%` in `facet`.